Association of Commonwealth Universities

-The Association of Commonwealth Universities (ACU) is a charitable organization that was established in 1913, and has over 400 member institutions in over 40 countries across the Commonwealth.
+The Association of Commonwealth Universities (ACU) is a charitable organisation that was established in 1913 which has over 400 member institutions in over 40 countries across the Commonwealth of Nations.
 The ACU is the world's oldest international network of universities.
 Its mission is to promote and support excellence in higher education for the benefit of individuals and societies throughout the Commonwealth and beyond.
-It has a combined population of 3 billion, mainly under the age of 30, in Commonwealth countries.

-Drawing on the collective experience and expertise, the ACU seeks to address issues in international higher education through a range of projects, networks, and events.
-The ACU administers scholarships, provides academic research and leadership on issues in the sector, and promotes inter-university cooperation and the sharing of good practice, helping universities serve their communities.

-The Association of Commonwealth Universities is governed by its member institutions through an elected Council.
-As the ACU is a UK-registered charity, Council members also act as its Trustees.
-The ACU Council comprises up to 23 members: 20 elected Council members, up to two co-opted Council members and, if the Honorary Treasurer is co-opted rather than elected, the Honorary Treasurer.
+The Association of Commonwealth Universities is governed by its member institutions through an elected council.
+As the ACU is a UK-registered charity, council members also act as its Trustees.
+The ACU Council comprises up to 23 members: 20 elected council members, up to two co-opted council members and, if the Honorary Treasurer is co-opted rather than elected, the Honorary Treasurer.

 History

 In 1912, the University of London took the initiative to assemble 53 representatives of universities in London to hold a Congress of Universities of the Empire.
 They decided they needed a "bureau of information".
 Its affairs would be handled by a committee representing universities at home and abroad.
 In 1913 the office opened as the Universities Bureau of the British Empire.
 They incorporated under licence of the Board of Trade in 1919 and received a grant of £5000 to operate an office premises, with the understanding that the universities of the Empire would fund its maintenance.
 In 1948 the name was changed to Association of Universities of the British Commonwealth, and in 1963 it changed to its current name.

 Anastasios Christodoulou was the Secretary General of the Association of Commonwealth Universities from 1980 to 1996.

 In 1986, Queen Elizabeth II became patron of the Association of Commonwealth Universities.
 In 2019, Meghan, Duchess of Sussex became patron of the Association of Commonwealth Universities, a role which she held until February 2021.
 King Charles III was announced as the organisation's patron in May 2024.